onshape-public/go-client/onshape/docs/UserApi.md

 > BTUserSettingsInfo GetUserSettingsCurrentLoggedInUser(ctx).Includematerials(includematerials).Execute()

-Get the user settings for currently signed in user.
+Get the user settings for the signed-in user (i.e., you) for the current session.